apache/couchdb/share/doc/src/api/server/configuration.rst

 ============

 .. http:get:: /_config
+  :synopsis: Obtains a list of the entire server configuration

   Returns the entire CouchDB server configuration as a JSON structure.
 The structure is organized by different configuration sections, with